bartosian/suimon/README.md

 The names for these configuration files is up to the user.
 In this example, we've used the naming convention `suimon-<network>.yaml` to provide an example of how to name configuration files for different networks.

-Here is an example file tree for the `~/.suimon` directory:
+Here is an example file tree for the `~/.suimon` directory with separate configuration files for all sui networks:

 ```
 ~/.suimon